vspinu/commix/README.md

 >     to mix together, blend components

 Commix is a Clojure (and ClojureScript) micro-framework for building applications with data-driven architecture.
-It provide simple and idiomatic composition of components and allows pipelines of custom life-cycle actions.
+It provides simple and idiomatic composition of components and allows pipelines of custom life-cycle actions.

 Commix is an alternative to other life-cycle management systems - [Component][], [Mount][] and [Integrant][].